Paramedic Accreditation

 • Paramedic 400- Capstone Field Internship- Approximately 86 hours

 The definition of satisfactorily completing a Module is maintaining >80% grades, including all summative and formative exams, quizzes, assignments, and master all CoAEMSP required skills.
 The student must score >80% on all summative exams.
 Each module is 1 credit and the student must attain all 10 credits to complete this course.
-Upon completion of all required course work and approval from the medical director the student may then be elligible to sit for the NREMT Paramedic exam.
+Upon completion of all required course work and approval from the medical director the student may then be eligible to sit for the NREMT Paramedic exam.

 Specific Policies for the Paramedic Student

-No graduates during the 2020 reporting year.
+There were 7 graduates during the 2022 reporting year.